5.c) Nature of intelligence: Validation of the Method of Logical Verification of Information (LoVeInf)

-The same comparisons can be made with original variables, although the results are less powerful than with centered ones.
+The same comparisons with original variables produce results less powerful than with centered ones.

 A curiosity of this analysis is the different behavior between *M and *F because up until now, there were no hints for it.
 In the corresponding graphs (following the links), vector *M seems slightly more significant as rearrangement criterion whereas its correlation with X3 and X6 was smaller than vector *F. Regardless of the correlation level of *M and *F separately; it seems as if their lines or curves were mirror images of one another.